mvellazarb/mvellazarb.github.io/index.markdown

 ---
 Drummer and singer based in Malta.

-You'll find my latest activities and all of my work on this website.

-## What I'm up to
-*February 2021 to March 2021*
-: Developing my musicianship via self-directed learning (see the blog for more info.)

-*November 2020 to January 2021*
-: Time off, and reorienting myself.

-*October 2020*
-: Graduated B.Sc.
+Studied B.Sc.
 Computing Science at the University of Malta.

 ## Other activities
 - Assisting with music teaching at [Opening Doors](http://openingdoors.org.mt/)
-- Performing with local bands (less frequently due to COVID-19)
+- Performing with local bands
-- Art modelling
+- Life modelling (for art classes)